-In the digital-obsessed era we live in, having a strong digital presence for your nonprofit isn’t optional.
+In the digital-obsessed era we live in, digital marketing for nonprofits isn’t optional.
 People use their phones, laptops, and other devices for almost everything nowadays, including working remotely, online shopping, and staying connected with friends and family.
 As a nonprofit marketing specialist, you want to ensure you’re reaching supporters on devices they use all the time.

 Luckily, there are plenty of digital marketing tools available that help nonprofits optimize their online marketing strategies.
 If you’re creating your digital marketing strategy from scratch or looking to supplement your current plan, these tools will help you optimize your approach and expand your audience.